 Created By EdAppExplore this free course

 EdApp’s Sustainability and the Circular Economy is a sustainability training course put together by Monica Vinader, a British luxury jewelry brand that celebrates individuality.
-The main focus of this course is to establish the relationship between sustainability and the circular economy, aiming to influence businesses to improve their resource management and reduce waste.
+The main focus of this course is to establish the relationship between sustainability and the circular economy, aiming to influence businesses to improve their resource management and supply-chain and reduce waste.
 It delves into the background and core principles of both sustainability and the circular economy, as well as how they benefit the three pillars of sustainability: people, planet, and community.
 The three Rs (Repair, Re-wear, and Recycle) governing the circular economy are also explored, followed by a step-by-step guide on how companies can put this theory into practice.

 This course comes free and fully editable.
 Using EdApp’s free authoring tool, feel free to edit the font, theme, and background, or even tweak its content so it matches your company's value system.
 You can also use the Canva integration feature to add high-quality and visually appealing images for better engagement and retention.